croxton/htmx-booster-pack/README.md

 ## Attributes

 ### id
-Every component must have a unique id.
+Every component instance must have a unique id.
 If you reuse a component multiple times in the same document, make sure all have unique id attributes.

 ### data-booster
 The name of your component.
 No spaces or hyphens, but camelCase is fine.
 This must match the filename of your script.

 ### data-load
-The loading strategy to use for the component.
+The loading strategy to use for the component instance.
 See [Loading strategies](https://github.com/croxton/htmx-booster-pack#loading-strategies) below.

 ### data-options
 A JSON formatted string of options to pass to your component.